kromos1412/Kotlin-Task-Management/README.md

 If you encounter any issues or have suggestions for improvement, please open an issue in the [Issue Tracker](https://github.com/your-username/task-management-app/issues).

-## License

-This Task Management App is open-source and distributed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for your purposes.

 ## Author
 [kromos1412](https://github.com/kromos1412)